The Kelsey Civic Center

 Inclusion in the heart of San Francisco

-The Kelsey Civic Center will be a vibrant urban community offering 112 homes for people with and without disabilities of all incomes and backgrounds.
-Located across from San Francisco City Hall, the community will open in early 2025.
+The Kelsey Civic Center is a vibrant urban community offering 112 homes for people with and without disabilities of all incomes and backgrounds.

 "We are excited to continue working with [the City of San Francisco] on The Kelsey Civic Center, a new affordable development that will implement Universal Design features throughout to allow for maximum accessibility for San Franciscans.”